-Weight training encompasses various such sports as weightlifting, powerlifting, and bodybuilding, among others.
+Weight training encompasses various sports such as weightlifting, powerlifting, and bodybuilding, among others.
 Among these, bodybuilding stands out as one of the most widely practiced sports globally.
 Its primary goal is to enhance muscle hypertrophy, strength, and endurance, ultimately aiming for increased muscle mass and body symmetry.
-The ideal physique in bodybuilding is characterized by minimal body fat, emphasizing a lean and sculpted appearance [1].
-Weight training. often known resistance training, involves using various forms of resistance, such as weights or resistance machines, to strengthen muscles and improve physical fitness.
-It is a popular form of exercise that can benefit people of all ages and fitness levels, contributing to overall health and well-being [2].
+The ideal physique in bodybuilding is characterized by minimal body fat, emphasizing a lean and sculpted appearance ^[1].
+Weight training. often known as resistance training, involves using various forms of resistance, such as weights or resistance machines, to strengthen muscles and improve physical fitness.
+It is a popular form of exercise that can benefit people of all ages and fitness levels, contributing to overall health and well-being ^[2].
 Bodybuilding differs from other weightlifting sports in that it is not primarily evaluated based on the amount of weight lifted or the duration of competition.
-Instead, assessment is based physical appearance the athlete.
-Consequently, the bodybuilders engage in intense weight training routines aimed increasing muscle mass. balance achieving muscular and (symmetry), enhancing muscle density [3].
+Instead, the assessment is based on the physical of appearance the athlete.
+Consequently, bodybuilders engage in intense weight training routines aimed at increasing muscle mass, achieving muscular balance (symmetry), enhancing and muscle density ^[3].
 Due to the high-intensity exercises typically undertaken by these athletes during training sessions, the torque exerted on joints, as well as the shear and compressive forces generated. can be substantial.
-These factors increase the risk of sustaining injuries to the body [2, 4].
+These factors increase the risk of sustaining bodily injuries ^[2, 4].

-Understanding the root causes of sports injuries is essential for effective injury prevention This measures. involves identifying various risk factors associated with sports-related which injuries. can categorized into external and internal factors.
-External factors include aspects like the type of activity environmental conditions, while factors encompass physiological psychological elements^[5].
-To date, numerous studies have delved into the influence of and biomechanical factors athletes' injury susceptibility.
+Understanding the root causes of sports injuries is essential for effective injury prevention This measures. involves identifying various risk factors associated with sports-related which injuries. can be categorized into external and internal factors.
+External factors include aspects like the type of activity and environmental conditions, while internal factors encompass physiological and psychological elements ^[5].
+To date, numerous studies have investigated the impact of and biomechanical factors physical on athletes' susceptibility to injury.
 However, there has been relatively less exploration into the correlation between the psychological attributes of athletes and injuries, particularly in the realm of bodybuilding.